girlscript/winter-of-contributing/JavaScript/Topics/External_Libraries/Bootstrap/README.md

 ## Pre-requisites

-1. Make sure, the HTML5 is supported.
+1. Make sure, HTML5 is supported.
 For that, include the tag `<!DOCTYPE html>`.

 2. Include the responsive viewport meta tag.